 Health And Fitness

 If you had the answer to eternal youth, you would be the richest person on the planet.
-Health and fitness will always be big topics.
+As types of blogs that make money go, health and fitness will always be big topics.

 Health is an obsession of the human race, always has been and always will be no matter how unhealthy we all become.
 Tagging onto that is fitness with the added attraction that fit people look good, are perceived to be better at finding a mate… tapping right into Maslow’s hierarchy of needs.
 Bingo!
 Health and fitness is a great topic that’s easy to monetise.